Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 Construction / Parking Updates NEW!

 What's New at LAVC?
-Welcome to the reVitalization of Los Angeles Valley College...
+Learn How the reVitalization of Los Angeles Valley College is now underway...

 It all began when the voters of Los Angeles approved Proposition A in 2001 and Proposition AA in 2003 to help improve college facilities at Los Angeles Valley College.
 Later, Los Angeles voters approved Measure J in 2008 to further improve college facilities and expand educational programs to meet the growing needs of the community.